Jackie Martling: Later career

 Since 1993, he has released six 78-minute dirty joke CDs, three videos, a DVD (A Safe Distance from Genius), five joke books including 1998's best-selling Simon & Schuster title, Jackie "The Joke Man" Martling's Disgustingly Dirty Joke Book, and the iPhone app The Jackie Button.
 He also co-created a line of electronic joke products with EB-Excalibur, and their MiniJokeMaster Jr. keychain is sold through various retailers.

 Martling has appeared in many films during his career, including the comedy documentary The Aristocrats (2005), Mail Order Bride (2008), Venus & Vegas (2010), and White Irish Drinkers (2010).
 He appeared in the short film Jokebitch (2005).
 Martling received a Best Supporting Actor Award at the New York International Independent Film & Video Festival.
 He appeared on the TNT television show Leverage and in August 2007, Martling filmed the pilot episode for the sitcom The Pikers.

 On October 3, 2006, Martling returned to radio as the host of a weekly, one hour comedy show, Jackie's Joke Hunt, on Stern's channel Howard 101 on Sirius.
 Martling's co-host was a fellow member of the Friar's Club, Ian "McKean" Karr.
 The final episode, "The Last Lick Hunt", aired on November 25, 2014, after 402 shows.
 Martling can also be heard on the Sirius comedy channel Raw Dog Comedy.

 Martling released his first music album, Happy Endings, in 2007, co-produced by guitarist Frank Vignola.
 From October 27 to November 4, 2008, Martling and American Idol runner-up Bo Bice entertained American troops in Kuwait and Iraq.
 In 2010, Martling wrote and performed a one-man show for a run in New York City titled JokeLand on Broadway.
 In 2012, he appeared in Fred Carpenter's Send No Flowers, the short film My Cross to Bear, and voiced two puppets in the human/puppet film The Fuzz.

 Martling's second book (an autobiography), The Joke Man: Bow to Stern, was released on October 24, 2017.
 Lange, who replaced Martling on The Howard Stern Show from 2001 to 2009, wrote the book's foreword.

 Martling posts a joke on his Twitter account every day at 4:20 p.m.

 Personal life

-From 1988 to 2008, Jackie Martling was married to Nancy Sirianni, though they were separated for years before.
+From 1988 to 2008, Jackie Martling was married to Nancy Sirianni, though they were separated for years before they formally divorced.
 Their personal life as well as her appearances and call-ins to The Howard Stern Show contributed greatly to their popularity and put Jackie and Nancy in a spotlight they had not previously enjoyed.
 Nancy Sirianni's musical endeavors with her band, The Scoldees (and before that her bands All Folked Up and Big Orange Marble), were played on Stern's radio show and discussed by Howard and his staff.
 In 2008, Martling and Sirianni continued their professional association with an Off-Off-Broadway Broadway Game Show called "Play With Jackie."
 Martling also had a cameo in a 1990 low-budget horror movie Nancy starred in called Ghoul School, which became another punchline for Stern.